 Comment #80.
 DEQ should add language to (6)(e) to clarify the HAC includes this requirement as applicable to all sources as well as (6)(f) for municipalities and (6)(g) for industrial sources.

 Response.
-DEQ has made clarifications to the HAC sections of the rule for added clarity.
+DEQ has made clarifications to the HAC sections of the rule.
 DEQ has made changes to OAR 340-041-0345(6)(e)-(h) in response to this comment.

 Comment #81.
 For other than dental offices, DEQ has called for the identification of other possible indirect mercury dischargers, id. at (C) and (D), and outreach to such dischargers, id. at (E) and (F), but it has stopped short of actually requiring the dischargers to regulate the indirect dischargers.
 This level of effort—identification and outreach—is less than what is required to make these truly “minimization” plans.
 The addition of “regulation” would achieve that end.